 About Me - Alon Albalak

-I am a fifth year Ph.D. candidate in the NLP Group at the University of California, Santa Barbara, advised by professors William Yang Wang and Xifeng Yan.
+I am the Data Team Lead at SynthLabs, where we focus on post-training for large foundation models.
+I received my Ph.D. in the NLP Group at the University of California, Santa Barbara, advised by professors William Yang Wang and Xifeng Yan.
 During the first year of my Ph.D.
 I was gratefully supported by an NSF IGERT Fellowship.
 While pursuing my Ph.D.
 I took a year off from research to work at a financial technology startup, Theta Lake.
 Prior to my Ph.D.
 I received my B.S. in mathematics at Wayne State University, with research advised by Gang George Yin.

 ** NEWS **